arpadroid/stylesheet-bundler/README.md

     </ol>
 </section>
 <p>
-    <strong>One last note:</strong> there is a <a href="https://github.com/arpadroid/themes/tree/main/demo/css">working demo</a> included as part of this repo, don't forget to check it out and have a play with it. <br/> I have adding some practical examples as to how this package can be leveraged, and I'll be adding more with time.<br/>
+    <strong>One last note:</strong> there is a <a href="https://github.com/arpadroid/themes/tree/main/demo/css">working demo</a> included as part of this repo, don't forget to check it out and have a play with it. <br/> I have added some practical examples as to how this package can be leveraged, and I'll be adding more with time.<br/>
 </p>